avaframe/AvaFrame/docs/moduleAna1Tests.rst

 This means that the mass averaged quantities also follow the same energy conservation law when express in terms of altitude.
-The same figure as in :numref:`altitude-energy-conservation` can be drawn for the center of mass profile path.
+The same figure as in :numref:`fig-altitude-energy-conservation` can be drawn for the center of mass profile path.

 The aim is now to take advantage of this energy conservation line to evaluate